 - According to Hubspot, "If you can’t seamlessly weave your shots together or get your cut to hit the right frame, your video will seem unpolished and disengage your viewers."

-- Harsh Agrawal's advice is to "Ruthlessly edit your YouTube videos and make sure only your best ones get published."
+- Harsh Agrawal's advice is to "Ruthlessly edit your YouTube videos and make sure only your best videos get published."

 - Make Use Of insists on the importance of trimming: "It’s easy to just toss a clip on your timeline and call it a day.
 Don’t.
 Trim the beginning and the end of a clip to keep it clean---find the 'hot' moment before you add it.
 No one wants to waste time watching an open field before the action happens, so get used to editing succinctly for your audience’s benefit."